How to Discover Your Primary Spiritual Gift

 People often, with this gift, end up in very dysfunctional relationships.
 Because they’re trying to rescue people, and they get involved, emotionally, in helping people they shouldn’t be helping.
 What you need is to find another sister to help that gal, or a brother to help that brother on these kinds of issues.
 Yes, no, or maybe?

 I believe that God has given everyone in this room one primary motivational gift.
 Which one of those seven did you most resonate with?
-If you were at that table, what would you naturally jump up and want to do, or want to solve?
 Top one or two.

 Because what I’m going to say to you is that you are a workmanship.
 You are a piece of art.
 God has given you gifts of different natures and hues that He wants to paint, out of His grace, into the lives of other people.
 And if you think you’re this, and God wants you to be this, not only are you frustrated, but think of what’s happening in the body of Christ, who needs your gift of leadership, or your gift of mercy, or your gift of exhortation.

 And when you understand that there are primary motivations, and then that motivation will play out in different ministries, at different times, at different seasons in your development, and the development of the ministry that you’re called, then what we’ll learn is how you develop those ministry gifts, and how all those other manifestation gifts operate in the body of Christ.
-Because I’ll tell you what, God wants you to walk in the good works that He before ordained, from the foundation of the earth, that you should do those good works.
+Because I’ll tell you what, God wants you to walk in the good works that He before ordained.
 And I’m going to tell you, when you do, you’ll get the double “F” in your life: unbelievable fulfillment, and unbelievable fruitfulness.

 Did you get maybe just a tiny little inkling that we learned some things about God’s Word, but one guy in the room had a lot of fun?
-Unashamedly.
-I just had a blast.
-You know why?
 Because I just did what God made me to do.
 I’m not special.
-I’m not smarter.
 I’m not more important.
 I’m not more holy.
 I just understand this is what He made me to do.
 And my dream is that you’ll discover what He made you to do.